 Cuvee Armand Gaston pours a bright orangey-golden with a slight haze.
 The lively carbonation pushes a puffy foam above the glass.
 Acidic and funky, 3 Fonteinen has crafted the quintessential gueuze.
 It’s an amazing tribute to the brewery’s original founder Gaston Debelder, and his son, now-retired master blender, Armand.

-Most people know Colorado’s New Belgium Brewing for Fat Tire, an amber ale.
+Most people know Colorado’s NB Brewing for Fat Tire, an amber ale.
 Where they shine, though, is in their sour beer program.
-In 2000, they started brewing Belgian style sour beers aged in wood barrels.
+In 2000, they started brewing Belgian-style sour beers aged in wood barrels.

-La Folie is the beer that started their funky line-up.
-Fermented and aged in foeders, La Folie is a Flemish Brown.
+Available year-round, La Folie is the beer that started their funky line-up.
+Fermented and aged in foeders , La Folie is a Flemish Brown.
 Notes of tart green apple, vanilla, and lightly toasted bread make this beer complex and tasty.
 This Colorado brew isn’t just great for an American sour, it’s probably the best Flemish-style sour ale in the world.

-Marlene is brewed with 100% wheat and fermented with a blend of brettanomyces and lactobacillus.
-This 3% ABV, glowing pale brew is slightly acidic with a subdued funkiness from the brettanomyces.
-A refreshing beer for a hot summer’s day which pays tribute to the tradition of Berliner brewing.
+Marlene is brewed with 100% wheat and fermented with a blend of Brettanomyces and lactobacillus.
+This 3% ABV, the glowing pale brew is slightly acidic with a subdued funkiness from the Brettanomyces.
+A refreshing beer for a hot summer’s day which pays tribute to the tradition of German brewing.